divyamistry/leafquant/README.md

 I welcome any comments and bug reports.
 Feel free to get in touch with me via [Twitter](https://twitter.com/divyamistry) or [GitHub Issues](https://github.com/divyamistry/leafquant/issues).

 _**Note:** While LeafQuant-T3S is usable at the moment, it is not in its final form.
 Use it cautiously for analysis.
-The final update should be done in not too distant future._
+The final update will be available based on user-feedback over next couple of months._